StalkerRaftik/cf-web-monorepo/README.md

 - 🗄️ Seamless connection to storage buckets and databases
 - 🛠️ Development and testing environments
 - 📚 Auto-generated API documentation

+## Prerequisites Setup

+1. **Configure wrangler.json:**
+   - Modify `wrangler.json` according to your needs
+   - Detailed documentation can be found in [Cloudflare Workers docs](https://developers.cloudflare.com/workers/)
+   - Reference `wrangler.docs.json` for a quick overview of each configuration option
+   - After modifying Wrangler resources (D1, KV, etc.), run:
+     ```bash
+     npm run cf-typegen
+     ```
+     This generates TypeScript types for your Worker bindings

+2. **Prepare dist folder:**
+   - Backend requires the `dist` folder to be present before starting (it loads assets from there)
+   - Either create an empty `dist` folder
+   - Or build the frontend using `npm run build`

+3. **Drizzle Migrations Setup:**
+   - Create `.env` file from `.env.example`
+   - Set the required environment variables in `.env`

+4. **D1 Database Setup:**
+   - Create a D1 database in your Cloudflare dashboard
+   - Update the D1 configuration in `wrangler.json` with your database details

 ## Quick Start